 So as you don’t really know much about me, I thought that I would tell you some facts about me.

-- As previously stated, I’m in Reading University studying Business Management.
+4. As previously stated, I’m at Reading University studying Business Management.
 It’s a four-year course with a placement year in industry.
 I really cannot wait to experience everything that this year has to offer.

-- I have a huge passion for Eurovision and figure skating.
+6. I have a huge passion for Eurovision and figure skating.
 I have always loved Eurovision because of how cheesy and tacky it is.
 All of my friends cringe at the fact that I watch the whole of the event, including the semi-finals.
 In terms of figure skating, I can ice skate but I much prefer to watch competitions – for instance, the European Championships.
-My favourite skaters and programs are as followed:

-- I have a small, close family and they mean the world to me.
-As cheesy at it sounds, I miss them every day when I’m at university.
+10. I have a small, close family and they mean the world to me.
+As cheesy at it sounds, I miss them every day when I’m at University.
 Nothing quite beats a cwtch with my mum on the sofa.

-- My friendship group consists of 13 girls, all formed from smaller groups of friends.
-It is quite difficult to meet up with my friends from home during term time because most of my friends are in University or are travelling.
+11. My friendship group consists of 13 girls, all formed from smaller groups of friends.
+It is quite difficult to meet up with my friends from home during term time because most of my friends are at University or are travelling.

-- I enjoy a wide range of music however, Electronic, Dance, House and Trance are my favourite genres.
+15. I enjoy a wide range of music, however, Electronic, Dance, House and Trance are my favourite genres.
 I decided this year that I needed to go to a festival to tick it off my bucket list.
 I decided that Creamfields in Cheshire was the best festival for me, based on the genre of music.
-I bought this ticket based on my one passion, Martin Garrix.
-Virus was one of the first songs that attracted me to electronic music and it would make my life complete to see him play this song live.
-I also really enjoy latino music (I mean who can not love a bit of Enrique Iglesias?).
+I bought this ticket based on my passion, Martin Garrix.
+‘Virus’ was one of the first songs that attracted me to electronic music and it would make my life complete to see him play this song live.
+I also really enjoy Latin music (I mean who cannot love a bit of Enrique Iglesias?).

-Hopefully the 15 facts above gives you a better understanding of my life.
-Thank you for reading and speak to you soon.
+Hopefully, the 15 facts above give you a better understanding of my life.